 - Once the ants find the bait, leave them be and let them do their work.
 You can be tempted to spray them, but you want them to take the bait back to the nest.
 Don’t kill the messengers!

-- Any excess you have can be stored in the air tight jar and keep it in a cool dark place, like a laundry cupboard.
+- Any excess you have can be stored in an airtight jar and keep it in a cool dark place, like a laundry cupboard.
 It will keep for a long time.
 Be sure to label the jar.

 What’s your tried and true method for getting rid of ants?
 There are so many ways to get rid of ants with boric acid and we’d love to hear about your experiences in the comments section below.